 Dream journalers sometimes have nightmares so unsettling they don’t want to write them down.
 They can’t write them down.
 The dream is intolerable.

-Everyone gets nightmares.
-Only the dream journaler confronts them by trying to remember them.
 Most people let their thoughts they’ve had while sleeping go.
 They actively ignore them.
 The thoughts get repressed.
 All that remains are the residual effects.
 Inside, one is in turmoil with a sinking feeling and dread.
 On the outside, one sees the fast breathing rate, the sweaty brow, and the elevated heart rate.

 However, the dream journaler is aware of his or her nightmares, at least in their broadest outlines.
 They might decide in the middle of the night to let the dream go.
 They don’t want to think about it again.
 They’re likely to know all about the nightmare and what worries them, at least in the broadest outline.